Fellows of Queen’s College

 Professor of Worship and Mission, Theological College of the Uniting Church, leading Theologian, liturgist and ecumenist.

-- David L Vaux BMedSci MB BS PhD FAA.
+- David L Vaux AO BMedSci MB BS PhD FAA.
 NHMRC

 - Megan S Robertson MB BS FANZCA FFICANZCA FRACP FJFICM